josecomboni/Ahoy/README.md

 services.AddSwaggerGen(c =>
 {
     ...
     c.OrderActionsBy((apiDesc) => $"{apiDesc.ControllerName()}_{apiDesc.HttpMethod}");
 };
 ```

 _NOTE: This dictates the sort order BEFORE actions are grouped and transformed into the Swagger format.
-So, it affects the ordering of groups (i.e. PathItems), and the ordering of operations within a group, in the Swagger output._
+So, it affects the ordering of groups (i.e. Swagger PathItems), AND the ordering of operations within a group, in the Swagger output._

 ### Customize Schema Id's ###